kionkim/kakao.github.io/_posts/2018-07-26-dynamic_few_shot_visual_learning_without_forgetting.md

 ### 2nd training stage:

 In order to train the few shot classification weight generator, in each batch we randomly pick $K_{novel}$ “fake” novel categories from the base categories and we treat them in the same way as we will treat the actual novel categories after training.
-Specifically, instead of using the classification weight vectors in $W_{base}$ for those “fake” novel categories, we sample $N'$ training examples (typically $N' \le 5$) for each of them, compute their feature vectors $Z' = \{z'_i\}_{i = 1}^{N'}$, and give those feature vectors to the few-shot classification weight generator $G(., .|\phi)$ in order to compute novel classification weight generators.
+Specifically, instead of using the classification weight vectors in $W_{base}$ for those “fake” novel categories, we sample $N'$ training examples (typically $N' \le 5$) for each of them, compute their feature vectors $Z' = \{z'_i\}_{i = 1}^{N'}$, and give those feature vectors to the few-shot classification weight generator $G(., .\vert\phi)$ in order to compute novel classification weight generators.
 The inferred classification weight vectors are used for recognizing the “fake” novel categories.
 Everything is trained end-to-end.

-Note that we take care to exclude from the base classification weight vectors that are given as a second argument to the few-shot weight generator $G(\cdot, \cdot|\phi)$ those classification vectors that correspond to the “fake” novel categories.
-In this case $W^∗$ is the union of the “fake” novel classification weight vectors generated by $G(\cdot, \cdot|\phi)$ and the classification weight vectors of the remaining base categories.
+Note that we take care to exclude from the base classification weight vectors that are given as a second argument to the few-shot weight generator $G(\cdot, \cdot\vert\phi)$ those classification vectors that correspond to the “fake” novel categories.
+In this case $W^∗$ is the union of the “fake” novel classification weight vectors generated by $G(\cdot, \cdot\vert\phi)$ and the classification weight vectors of the remaining base categories.